 What is home loan pre-approval?

-At the pre-approval stage, nothing is final.
+Home loan pre-approval is a lender's conditional agreement to provide you with a loan, based on an initial assessment of your financial position.
 It basically establishes your financial position with the lender, and gives you some peace of mind in knowing your borrowing capacity so you know what type of house you can afford.

 See Also: How does home loan pre-approval work?